Ibsciss/zend-soap-service-provider/README.md

 ));

 // --- OR ---
-$app->register(new ZendSoapServiceProvider());
 $app['soap.wsdl'] = '<wsdl></wsdl>';
 $app['soap.instances'] = array(
     'connexion_one'
     'connexion_two' => array('wsdl' => '<wsdl>anotherOne</wsdl>')
 );

-//you don't have to specify global wsdl if you provide one for each instance
+//if you provide one wsdl per instance you don't have to specify a global one
 $app->register(new ZendSoapServiceProvider(), array(
     'soap.instances' => array(
         'connexion_one' => array('wsdl' => '<wsdl></wsdl>'),